pypyr/pypyr/README.rst

 Run a pipeline
 ==============
-pypyr assumes a pipelines directory in your current working directory.
+pypyr runs the pipeline specified by the name that you pass to the cli.

+To make your pipelines edit easier in your favorite yaml editor, use a .yaml extension, but to save on typing you don't need to enter the .yaml bit at the command line.
+You can use your usual directory separators if you're running a pipeline in a sub-directory, like ``pypyr subdir/subsubdir/pipeline``

 .. code-block:: bash

-  # run pipelines/mypipelinename.yaml with DEBUG logging level
+  # run ./mypipelinename.yaml with DEBUG logging level
   $ pypyr mypipelinename --loglevel 10

-  # run pipelines/mypipelinename.yaml with INFO logging level.
+  # run ./mypipelinename.yaml with INFO logging level.
   # log is an alias for loglevel, so less typing, wooohoo!
   $ pypyr mypipelinename --log 20

   # If you don't specify --loglevel it defaults to 25 - NOTIFY logging level.
   $ pypyr mypipelinename

+  # run ./mydir/mypipelinename.yaml
-  # run pipelines/mypipelinename.yaml.
-The 2nd argument is any arbitrary
+  # The 2nd argument is any arbitrary sequence of strings, known as the input
-  # sequence of strings, known as the input context arguments.
+  # context arguments.
   # For this input argument to be available
   # to your pipeline you need to specify a context parser in your pipeline yaml.
-  $ pypyr mypipelinename arbitrary string here
+  $ pypyr mydir/mypipelinename arbitrary string here

-  # run pipelines/mypipelinename.yaml with an input context in key-value
+  # run ./mypipelinename.yaml with an input context in key-value
   # pair format.
 For this input to be available to your pipeline you need to
   # specify a context_parser like pypyr.parser.keyvaluepairs in your
   # pipeline yaml.
   $ pypyr mypipelinename mykey=value anotherkey=anothervalue

 Get cli help
 ============